Lyndon Hooper: International career

 Hooper is the sixth most capped player in the history of the Canadian national team, having made 68 'A' team appearances (scoring 2 goals) between 1986 and 1997.
 He made his debut for Canada in an August 1986 Merlion Cup match against Singapore.
 He represented Canada in 18 FIFA World Cup qualification matches.
 His final international was a June 1997 World Cup qualification match against Costa Rica.

 He also represented Canada at the inaugural 1989 FIFA Futsal World Championship.

 Post-retirement

 When he retired from soccer he served as a sports consultant with the Toronto Sports Council and earned his Level "B" coaching license while coaching the U17 Ontario Provincial Team.
 On March 3, 2005 he was appointed the new assistant coach for the Toronto Lynx, under Hubert Busby Jr. But when the Lynx finished with a league worst 3 wins, 17 losses, and 8 ties, the worst performance in league history, he and Busby both left their coaching roles after one season with the club.

-Hooper has recently started an elite soccer camp in the Durham Region of Ontario where he resides.
-The soccer camp has embarked on its journey to building a new generation of Canadian homegrown talent.
+Hooper has established a soccer camp in the Durham Region of Ontario, where he resides.
+The camp focuses on developing Canadian homegrown talent.

 Hooper currently works for Ontario Soccer as the Coordinator, Coach Development.